mattlovaglio/mattlovaglio.github.io/about.md

 ---

-**Matt Lovaglio** is a Brooklyn NYC based lover-of-technology.
+**Matt Lovaglio** is a Brooklyn based lover-of-technology.
 He began work in search engine marketing, but his curiosity for the more technical side of things soon took over.
 Once he was able to say that *Text Editors* were exciting to use, it was clearly time to tumble down the rabbit hole.

 He is currently working on a productivity Mac/iOS App for digital designers and developers.
-He also frequently writes/records tutorial content.
+He also writes/records tutorial content.

 **Contact:**